-Hallucigenia sparsa is an extinct organism from the Middle Cambrian period and it has become one of the most scrutinized and perplexing organisms to be discovered within the famous Burgess Shale of British Colombia.
-Long thought to have no living descendants, Hallucigenia is now considered part of the lobopodian worm group - indirectly related to modern velvet worms - though its exact phylogeny is still unknown.
+Hallucigenia sparsa is an extinct organism from the Middle Cambrian period (~ 505 Mya).
+It has become one of the most scrutinized and perplexing organisms to be discovered within the Burgess Shale of Canada.

 More recent examinations of Hallucigenia fossils have identified additional features that include a series of unusual feeding appendages, a mouth with pharyngeal teeth and possible eye spots (Smith &Caron, 2015).
 Hallucigenia has progressively revealed itself to be a highly specialised organism.

 Hallucigenia's lobopodian limbs would have been relatively weak and they terminated in small claws so it is thought that Hallucigenia may have lived by clinging to - and possibly eating - sponges, moving only slowly across the surface of the host whilst protecting itself from predation with its long dorsal spines.